 A bonus about the size of this sensor is that it happens to be the right size to fit into cell phone cradle or tripod mount.
 This fact allows the Pasco Wireless Light Sensor to be used effectively in existing and handy stands that can aim Sensor as needed.

 Wireless Light Sensor use cases

 Pasco Wireless Light Sensor’s unique ability is measure four colors of light…well three colors and their combination totaling up to white.
 The quantity of light moving through a filter, say sunglasses, is rarely across a uniform distribution of visible wavelengths.
 While we often worry about the amount of UV and IR in our sun shades, there are implications for colors.
 If sunglasses change colors or make them look similar, say green and red, then horizontal traffic lights could be read backwards.
-Another example is that sunglasses used around water may need to filter much more blue light than sunglasses used for other sports.
+Sunglasses is another example when you may need to filer much more light than sunglasses used for other sports.